-If you’re involved in purchasing barcodes you’ve probably heard of an ANSI score, but what exactly is an ANSI score?
-And what does it mean?
-Here at Computype we want to make sure our customers understand what they are investing in and when it comes to ANSI scores, things can become a little bit tricky.
+If you’re involved in purchasing barcodes you’ve probably heard of an ISO/ANSI score, but what exactly are these scores?
+And what do they mean?
+Here at Computype we want to make sure our customers understand what they are investing in and when it comes to ISO/ANSI scores, things can become a little bit tricky.
 An A-grade might be the best grade, but ironically it might not mean the best solution for your purposes.
-The goal of this discussion is to help you better understand what an ANSI score is, how it’s calculated, and what that might mean for your barcode solution.
+The goal of this discussion is to help you better understand what an ISO/ANSI score is, how it’s calculated, and what that might mean for your barcode solution.

-What is ANSI and what is an ANSI Barcode Score?
+What is ISO/ANSI and what is an ISO/ANSI barcode score?

 ANSI is the acronym for The American National Standard Institute, an organization that develops systems of standardization for a wide array of products, services, and systems in the United States.
 Their goal is to improve the standard of living and the global competitiveness of US businesses through standardization, and so they created the ANSI barcode test.
 The ANSI barcode test was later taken over by the International Standards Organization (ISO), who stretches their goal of business standardization to a global level.

 To those unfamiliar with the determining factors of high quality print and the environmental influencers that can impact the readability of barcodes, the scoring system can be difficult to decipher.
 This is why it’s important to understand how the test is run, how the scores are determined, and what they represent.